kenjones-cisco/appdynamics-platform-docker/README.md

 Docker containers for installing and running the AppDynamics Controller with EUM Server and Analytics support on Centos or Ubuntu base images.
 These containers allow you to manage an AppDynamics Platform install using Docker, with persistent data storage for the AppDynamics installation and database.

 ## Please Note
-This project uses a single-host installation for the AppDynamics Controller and End User Monitoring, with the embedded Events Service.
+This project uses a single-host installation for the AppDynamics Controller and End User Monitoring, with either the embedded or clustered Events Service.
 This is suitable for small, demonstration installations only: for production deployments please see the [product documentation](https://docs.appdynamics.com/display/PRO41/Install+the+Events+Service).

 The master branch has been tested with the current (4.2) version of the AppDynamics Platform.
 There are some minor differences between 4.1 and 4.2, so if you wish to build containers that work with version 4.1, please pull the 4.1 branch of this repo and use that.